AdobeDocs/experience-manager-65.en/help/assets/launch.md

 To learn more about extensions, see [Adobe Extension](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/overview.html#adobe-extension) in the Experience Platform Launch User Guide.

-**Who this documentation in intended for:** Site administrators, Developers on the Experience Manager Platform, and people in Operations.
+**This topic is intended for the following:** Site administrators, Developers on the Experience Manager Platform, and people in Operations.

 ### Limitations of the integration {#limitations-of-the-integration}